jagoanteknoku/flow-exporter/README.md

 # Flow Exporter

+Fork from [https://github.com/neptune-networks/flow-exporter] Add export data to prometeus with Interface Index IN and Out FOR Advenced Filter Interface

+# Flow Exporter

 Flow exporter is a tool that can take flow data (Netflow, sFlow, IPFIX) from Kafka and export it to [Prometheus](https://prometheus.io).
 These flow records can be helpful to visualize which autonomous systems traffic is coming from and going to.

 Grafana is a great tool to visualize Prometheus data, and can be used to take the flow data and visualized as so: